Skip to content

 Plotting live data with Plotjuggler

-Containerization is crucial for a reliable CI/CD workflow, but it can be challenging when you need live data visualization, especially for things like tuning motion control.
+Containerization is essential for a reliable CI/CD workflow but can be tricky when live data visualization is needed, such as for motion control tuning.

 Plotjuggler